Student Financial Services

 Scholarship eligibility will be re-evaluated based on changes to a student's residency classification (in-state versus out-of-state).
 Changes in residency classification may result in a loss or reduction of scholarship assistance.

-Students receiving scholarships with GPA requirements will be reviewed at the end of each academic semester.
+Students receiving scholarships with GPA requirements will be reviewed at the end of each academic year.
 To review the GPA requirement for a scholarship, click the link to the right for that scholarship, or contact Student Financial Services if the scholarship is not listed.
-Those students who fall below the minimum cumulative GPA will be sent a warning letter.
-Students on warning must achieve the minimum cumulative GPA by the end of the next semester.
-Failure to do so will result in termination of the scholarship.
-A termination letter will be sent to any student whose scholarship is terminated.
+Failure to meet the scholarship terms will result in withdrawal of the scholarship.
+An e-mail notification will be sent to any student whose scholarship is withdrawn.
 (Cumulative GPA's are calculated according to the Registrar's Policy on Grades and GPA Calculation.)

 A student's scholarship award may be reduced or cancelled if total gift aid (including: grants, scholarships, employer tuition benefits and VA educational benefits) exceeds the total cost of attendance as defined by the University.